 Knab Finance, Bangalore-based Fintech firm (in India), provides unsecured working capital loans to small and medium-sized enterprises (SMEs).
 The loan application process is simple and hassles free.
 The firm raised more than 2.5 Cr from InCred and other firms in 2017, as reported on VCCircle.

 We all know about the exemplary success of Paytm.
-Innovation and user-centric empathetic UX design are the keys to success in the banking & finance sector.
+Innovation, Automation, and user-centric empathetic UX design are the keys to success in the banking & finance sector.
 Apart from ML & AI, API (Application Programming Interface) is the third strong pillar driving innovation in Fintech.
 The established banks are already feeling the heat.
-So, the banks are now taking the API route to tying up with innovative Fintech players in their endeavour to deliver modern solutions to customers.
+So, the banks are now taking the API route to tie up with innovative Fintech players in their endeavor to deliver modern solutions to customers.

 The Indian Fintech space grows to reach an expected $2.4 billion by 2020, and 2018 is going to be very crucial for the industry.
 It would be also interesting to see the impact of the Aadhar linkage (deadline extended to March 31, 2018) on the banking & financial services in India.
 Know more about latest ML & AI trends in the Banking & Fintech sectors in the US and UK.